bakeiro/Light-PHP-documentation/src/index.md

 # Light-PHP

 ::: warning Education purposes
-Do not use it in production, not safe and unfinished project
+Warning, unfinished project and not security proof, use at your risk!
 :::

 ### Introduction